Orama-Interactive/Pixelorama-Docs/docs/user_manual/palettes.md

 Palettes are a way to organize colors in your projects.

-Pixelorama ships on most platforms with several pre-made palettes.
+Pixelorama ships on most platforms with two pre-made palettes (`Default` and `Pixelorama`).
 These palettes can be freely modified.

 All palettes are physically stored on disk in Pixelorama data folder.